 To read Daniel’s full thoughts on art education, click here.

-Daniel Graves founded the Academy in 1991 in a small studio in the gardens of a local Florentine palace, the Corsini Family home on Via della Scala.
+Daniel Graves founded the Academy in 1991 in a small studio in the gardens of a local Florentine palace, the Corsini Family home on Via della Scala (site of the Alumni Exhibition.)
 By word of mouth, the handful of students who had come to study with Daniel grew to exceed the space available.
 In 1994, the Academy moved to a single 450 square-meter studio housing two disciplines, drawing and painting; the first student body consisted of 16 students taught by three instructors, Daniel Graves, John Angel and Charles Weed, with one administrative staff, Susan Tintori.
-When John Angel left in 1995, Simona Dolci was hired to join the faculty.
+Differences in artistic vision caused John to leave in 1995, and Simona Dolci was hired to join the faculty.
 Over the years that followed, a large number of students became teachers, and many of them contributed significantly to the evolution of our curriculum and teaching method, something that continues today.

 In 1998, a second studio was rented to house the newly formed Sculpture Program in Via Luna.
-Robert Bodem, who had attended the Florence Academy as a student, came from the U.S. to create and run Sculpture.
-Simona was made Director of the Intensive Drawing Program.
+Rob Bodem, who had attended the Florence Academy as a student, came from the U.S. to create and run sculpture.
+Simona Dolci was made Director of the Intensive Drawing Program.

 In January 2002, a third studio, Via Bandiera, was added dedicated to painting.
 Ramiro Sanchez was made Director of Painting.
-A fourth studio for Sculpture Drawing was added that same year, a program now directed by Simone Moritz.
+A fourth studio for Sculpture Drawing was added that same year on Via Luna, and was directed by Simone Moritz.
 Drawing, painting and sculpture were finally housed in four separate studios.
-In 2003, Suzy Fiddy was hired as bookkeeper (now Finance Manager).
+In 2003, Suzy Fiddy was hired as bookkeeper and model coordinator.

 In January 2007, we opened our first branch outside of Florence in Mölndal, Sweden.
 Joakim Ericsson and Andreas Birath, were made Academic Director and Executive Director, respectively.
 Birgitta Holmström was hired as office manager.
 In 2008 the Swedish branch became accredited by the Swedish National Board of Education as a vocational school.

-In January 2011, Jordan Sokol was made Director of the Intermediate Program in Via Badniera (Advanced Drawing – Beginning Painting.)
-That year, we created the Fourth Year Prize; the four winning students work in Daniel’s private studio, now located in Via Casati.
-In 2013, Daniela Astone assumed the position of Director of the Intermediate Program.
+In January 2011, Jordan Sokol was made Director of the Intermediate Program in Via Badniera (advanced drawing – beginning painting.)
+That year, we created the Fourth Year Prize; the three winning students work in Daniel’s private studio, located in Via Casati.

 In 2013, The Florence Academy of Art earned accreditation by the National Association of Schools of Art and Design.
 The diploma issued upon completion of the three-year course in Painting or Sculpture is a university level Certificate.

-In January 2015, the Academy opened its second branch at Mana Contemporary in Jersey City, NJ.
-Jordan Sokol is the Academic Director, and Richard Greathouse and Amaya Gurpide, Principal Instructors.
+In January 2015, we opened our second branch at Mana Contemporary in Jersey City, NJ.
+Jordan Sokol became the Academic Director, and Richard Greathouse and Amaya Gurpide, Principal Instructors.

 PRINCIPAL INSTRUCTORS, PAST AND PRESENT